SNF Floerger

-SNF is the global leader in manufacturing polyacrylamides with a capacity of 1190 kt/y (active equivalent).
+SNF is one of the largest manufacturers of polyacrylamides.
 These water-soluble polymers are used as flocculants and coagulants in solid/water separation to recycle water, rheology modifiers and friction reducers.
 These functionalities have many uses where water is used, in drinking water production, wastewater treatment, mining, paper, enhanced oil recovery, hydraulic fracturing, agriculture, textile and cosmetics.

 The SNF Group comprises subsidiaries and joint ventures in over 70 countries and operates 21 production sites in Europe, Americas, Asia and Australia.
 Its headquarters is located in Andrézieux, France.
 SNF has customers in over 130 countries and supplies products to a wide variety of industries.
 SNF is one of the major chemical companies in France.

-At the end of 2020, the company employed over 6,600 people for sales of 3.0 G€.

 Business Segments

 SNF’s products operate in a variety of markets.
 The driving factors of SNF’s growth are the scarcity of natural resources: water, oil and minerals.

 Drinking water production

 SNF manufactures and supplies organic coagulants such as PolyDADMAC and Polyamines as well as polyacrylamide flocculants and provides the polymer equipment and service required by the drinking water production plant.